the80scalled/misc/net/vpnrouter.md

 iptables -t nat -A SHADOWSOCKS -p tcp -j REDIRECT --to-ports $ss_local_port
 ```

 The `REDIRECT` target takes incoming traffic and routes it to the local machine.
-Lots of pages online talk about how this is great for transparent proxying, or proxying traffic from machines on the intranet without them caring that the proxy is happening.
-This is exactly what we're trying to do, so it's a perfect fit.
+While this does work for transparent proxying, it's not a perfect fit -- it changes the destination IP in the packet and a call to `getsockopt()` is required at a later time to retrieve the original destination. `TPROXY` would be better, but unfortunately it's not available on AsusWRT-Merlin.

 So you set up iptables, run ss-redir with the configuration specifying that it binds to 127.0.0.1 as the local address, and you're good to go.
+Right?

 Except it doesn't work.
 Connecting from a machine on the LAN gives "connection refused".
 Debugging this with the benefit of hindsight is relatively simple: "connection refused" is the ICMP error returned by the kernel when there's no process listening on the port.
 So even if there's a small problem with ss-redir's configuration, that wouldn't matter -- it's not even listening on the right port + interface!
 The problem must be rather basic.